Windows OS Hub

 rdpclip.exe

-To make it more convenient to use, you can sign the PowerShell script or configure a PowerShell Execution Policy.
+To make it easier to use the script, you can sign the PowerShell script file or configure a PowerShell Execution Policy.

 mstsc.exe allow clipboard usage in order to copy and paste in the remote desktop session

-If you are using an alternative RDP client, like the Remote Desktop Connection Manager (RDCMan) or mRemoteNG, note that the remote clipboard option may be called differently.
+If you are using an alternative RDP client, such as Remote Desktop Connection Manager (RDCMan) or mRemoteNG, note that the Remote Clipboard option may be called differently.

-How to Allow/Prevent Copy and Paste via RDP Clipboard on Windows?
+How to Enable or Disable Copy/Paste via RDP Clipboard on Windows?

-You can enable or disable the use of the RDP clipboard on the Windows host for copy and paste operations by using Group Policy or Registry settings.
+You can enable or disable the use of the RDP clipboard for copy/paste operations on the Windows host through Group Policy or registry settings.

 1. Run the Local Group Policy Editor: gpedit.msc